Skip to content

 Who is Abdeen?

 Khedive Ismail contributed to shaping the way Cairo appears today.
-It was during his reign that many of the palaces, buildings, universities, and even railway stations were built as Egypt was the second country in the world to establish a railway system, after Britain.
-He made great achievements, not the least of which is this sprawling palace.
+During his reign, many palaces, buildings, universities, and even railway stations were built, as Egypt was the second country in the world to establish a railway system after Britain.
+He made significant achievements, not the least of which is this sprawling palace.

-To build this palace, Khedive Ismail purchased 25 acres of land and the small villa that was built on it from the widow of a Turkish prince and military leader called Abdeen Bey who lived on the property.
-His widow’s only request was the palace be named after him, and the Khedive fulfilled her request.
+To build this palace, Khedive Ismail purchased 25 acres of land, and the small villa built on it was built by the widow of a Turkish prince and military leader, Abdeen Bey, who lived on the property.
+His widow’s only request was for the palace to be named after him, and the Khedive fulfilled her request.

 How to Build a Palace

-Abdeen Palace was commissioned by Khedive Ismail soon after he ascended to the throne and it took a total of 10 years to build.
-It was designed by Egyptian, Italian, French, and Turkish architects, so it incorporates many different elements that fit together harmoniously.
-The palace’s garden was added later on in 1921 by King Fuad I on an area of 20 acres.
+Abdeen Palace was commissioned by Khedive Ismail soon after he ascended to the throne, and it took 10 years to build.
+It was designed by Egyptian, Italian, French, and Turkish architects, so it incorporates many elements that harmoniously fit together.
+King Fuad I added the palace’s garden in 1921, Covering 20 acres.

-In 1872, Khedive Ismail moved into the palace with its 550 rooms, most of which are decorated with pure gold.
-Abdeen palace combines different interior design styles, from Baroque to Rococo, Islamic and eclectic.
-Every room must be more than worth exploring, with its colored marble floors and alabaster decorations.
-The ceilings of the palace are equally stunning with delicate gilded ornamental motifs of Islamic and European influences expressing absolute luxury.
-The walls of the palace are also decked with rare European and Asian paintings, which were collected by Egypt’s royals over the years.
+In 1872, Khedive Ismail moved into the palace with 550 rooms, most decorated with pure gold.
+Abdeen Palace combines different interior design styles, from Baroque to Rococo, Islamic and eclectic.
+Every room must be worth exploring, with its coloured marble floors and alabaster decorations.
+The ceilings of the palace are equally stunning, with delicate gilded ornamental motifs from Islamic and European influences that express absolute luxury.
+The palace walls are also decked with rare European and Asian paintings collected by Egypt’s royals over the years.

-As you arrive at the gate of the palace and walk into the arched entrance, look up and you’ll find iron railings that are said to have been built so that women could shower Princess Eugenie, wife of Napoleon III, with roses as she walked into the palace.
+As you arrive at the palace gate and walk into the arched entrance, look up, and you’ll find iron railings that are said to have been built so that women could shower Princess Eugenie, wife of Napoleon III, with roses as she walked into the palace.
 The gate was named after the city in which it was carved, Paris, to welcome the foreign princess on her visit to Egypt to attend the opening of the Suez Canal.
-In the center of the entrance area, as you continue to look up, you’ll find a hard-to-miss chandelier with 22,000 crystals.
+As you continue to look up, you’ll find a hard-to-miss chandelier with 22,000 crystals in the centre of the entrance area.

-It is said that Khedive Ismail had been in love with Princess Eugenie since his youth when he attended school in France, but according to many sources, Princess Eugenie did not set foot in the palace during the Khedive’s life as the palace was not finished when she arrived for the inauguration of the Suez Canal, and instead, he built her a palace by the Pyramids, which is now the luxurious Marriott Mena House Hotel.
-However, Princess Eugenie did visit the palace when she was quite older, after the Khedive’s death.
+It is said that Khedive Ismail had been in love with Princess Eugenie since he was young when he attended school in France.
+Still, according to many sources, Princess Eugenie did not set foot in the palace during the Khedive’s life as the palace was not finished when she arrived for the inauguration of the Suez Canal.
+Instead, he built her a palace by the Pyramids, now the luxurious Marriott Mena House Hotel.
+However, Princess Eugenie did visit the palace when she was pretty older, after the Khedive’s death.

 Next to the Paris gate, you’ll find the Al-Fath Mosque, which used to be much smaller when it was built in the 19th century in an Ottoman style, resembling the mosque of Mohammed Ali in the Citadel, but it was expanded to what it is like today by King Fuad.
-The mosque was fitted with a beautiful large wrought copper chandelier, and the wall and ceiling decorations are superb, as well as the colored marble floors.
-The mosque has two doors, one for the general public, and one that the King used to enter from.
+The mosque was fitted with a beautiful sizeable wrought copper chandelier, and the wall and ceiling decorations were superb, as well as the coloured marble floors.
+The mosque has two doors, one for the general public and one from which the King used to enter.

 Cannons are placed around the Inner Court